poggit/support/virion.md

 ## Virion user guide

-To use a virion, firstt create a composer.json for your project:
+To use a virion, first create a composer.json for your project:

 ```yaml
 {